|

 Therefore, if only you would

-now do what I tell you here, in true imitation of Christ, you would soon
+now do what is revealed here, in true imitation of Christ, you would soon

 discover for yourself an experience of holy love so palpable and real that